DiyaArun/PDF-Watermark/README.md

 # PDF-Watermark
+### Installation & Execution

-To run the code first initialise all the modules using `npm init` and then to run the code type `npm start`
+1. To install all the packages and project dependencies `npm init`
+2. To run the code `npm start`